- Getting Started: Am I Eligible?

 - Support Groups

-Regional Center of the East Bay (RCEB) would like to thank you for filing out and submitting the survey regarding the types of services and supports to meet current and future needs of individuals and their families in the community.
+Regional Center of the East Bay (RCEB) would like to thank you for filling out and submitting the survey regarding the types of services and supports to meet current and future needs of individuals and their families in the community.

 The information gathered in this survey will be considered for new program development as part of the Community Resource Development Plan (CRDP).
 The goal of the CRDP is to expand the availability, accessibility, and types of services and supports to meet current and future needs of individuals and their families in the community.
 Limited funding from the Department of Developmental Services (DDS) will be available for program development.